Getdeck/Getdeck.github.io/docs/deckfile-specs.md

 Valid string values for the `namespace` attribute are: an arbitrary name for the Kubernetes namespace, which is also a valid namespace identifier.
 For more information please check the Kubernetes documentation on [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

+#### `hosts`
+Valid list items for the `hosts` attribute are: strings containing valid host names to resolve to _127.0.0.1_.
+These host names may be written to the local resolver configuration of the platform (for example _/etc/hosts_).

 #### `notes`
 Valid string values for the `notes` attribute are: an arbitrary text to describe this Deck.